 Can sweat stains be removed?

-Yes, you can easily remove the sweat stains by using the mixture of baking soda, hydrogen peroxide, liquid dish soap.
+Yes, you can easily remove the sweat stains by using a mixture of baking soda, hydrogen peroxide, and liquid dish soap.
 Also, you can remove the sweat stains from the clothes by applying the paste with a toothbrush.

 What is the best mattress stain remover?

-Does baking soda take stains out of mattress?
+Does baking soda take stains out of the mattress?

 Yes, of course.
 To take stains out of the mattress, you need to make a paste having baking soda, salt, and water then palace the paste into the stain spot for 30 minutes.